yainit/binaries/Readme.md

 ---------------------------------------------------------------
 These binaries boot successfully into an OpenSuSE Tumbleweed-20151221 installation without corrective parameters.
-Find the modules in the zp*.sfs file to extract to your local installation to the /lb/modules/.../kernel directory under the binaries repository.
+Find the modules in the zp*.sfs file to extract to your local installation to the /lb/modules/.../kernel directory under the init repository.

 2016-01-24